-Am I eligible for care from Hatch ?
+Am I eligible for care from Hatch Private Maternity?

-You are eligible for care with Hatch Private Maternity if you are Medicare eligible, are privately insured with hospital and obstetric cover, and you do not have a high risk pregnancy (this includes twin pregnancies, or significant underlying medical conditions).
-To find out if you are eligible, you can make a free no obligation initial appointment with one of our midwives.
+You are eligible for care with Hatch Private Maternity if you hold a valid Medicare card (or have cover under Allianz Care Australia – for overseas students and visa holders), are privately insured with hospital and obstetric cover, and meet our eligibility criteria.
+Unfortunately high-risk pregnancies are not eligible for care at Hatch (this includes multiple pregnancies, fetal anomalies, pre-existing complex medical conditions, a positive diagnosis on a early Glucose Tolerance Test (GTT) or previous high risk obstetric history).
+To find out if you are eligible, you can make a free, no-obligation initial appointment with one of our midwives.

-Do I need private health insurance to be a patient at Hatch?
+Do I need private health insurance to be cared for by Hatch?

-Yes, Hatch is a private maternity provider with all deliveries at the Mater Mothers’ private hospital, so it is a requirement that all patients have private* hospital and obstetric cover. *If you are privately insured with Frank or Latrobe Health, please contact us to discuss your options.
+Yes, Hatch is a private maternity provider with all births being attended at Mater Mothers’ Private Brisbane, so it is a requirement that all women have private* hospital and obstetric cover. *You must be with a participating private health insurance provider. *Please contact us to discuss your options if you are privately insured with Frank Health, Qantas Health, La Trobe Health, Budget Direct, APIA or Mildura District Hospital Fund.

 Do I need a GP referral to visit Hatch?

-Yes, we accept patients who are currently being cared for in the public system, provided they have private hospital and obstetric cover, and meet our other eligibility requirements.
-We accept patients up until 36 weeks’ gestation.
+Yes, we accept women who are currently being cared for in the public system or GP shared-care, provided they have private hospital and obstetric cover, and meet our other eligibility requirements.
+We accept women or transfers up until 37 weeks’ gestation.

 Will I see the same midwife and obstetrician for all of my appointments?

-Where will I have my baby with Hatch Private Maternity?
+Where will I have my baby with Hatch?

-All Hatch deliveries will be at the Mater Mothers’ Private Hospital in South Brisbane.
+All Hatch births will be attended at Mater Mothers’ Private Brisbane in South Brisbane.

-I am quite far along in my pregnancy, can I still become a patient with Hatch?
+I am quite far along in my pregnancy.
+Can I still have my care with Hatch?

-Yes, Hatch Private Maternity will happily accept women up until 36 weeks’ gestation, provided they meet our eligibility requirements.
-Please note, all women who see us after 20 weeks’ gestation will need to pay the pregnancy management fee, regardless of how many appointments they attend, or if the management fee has been paid to another doctor or hospital already.
+Yes, Hatch will happily accept women up until 37 weeks’ gestation, provided they meet our eligibility requirements.
+Please note, all women who see us after 28 weeks’ gestation will be required to pay the pregnancy management fee, regardless of how many appointments they attend, or if the management fee has been paid to another doctor or hospital already.
 If you are paying the management fee again, you are not entitled to the Medicare rebate.